spotify/threaddump-analyzer/README.md

 * Dump all input lines we failed to parse in red at the end so it's obvious if we need to add something.

+* If two or more threads share both thread header and stack, print only one thread header line prefixed by "N x ".

 * Make the Thread class parse held locks, waited-for locks and waited-for condition variables from the thread dump.